gitlabhq/gitlabhq/doc/install/azure/index.md

+---
+description: 'Learn how to spin up a pre-configured GitLab VM on Microsoft Azure and have your very own private GitLab instance up and running in around 30 minutes.'
+---

 # Install GitLab on Microsoft Azure

 > _This article was originally written by Dave Wentzel and [published on the GitLab Blog][Original-Blog-Post]._